kianzohoury/style_transfer/README.md

 </p>

 ## Background
-Style transfer is the process of using neural networks to transform images into new images of a different style while still resembling the content of the original image.
+Style transfer is the task of generating an image that resembles the content information of one image while sharing the style or _look_ of another image.
+Unlike other well defined image tasks, the objective with style transfer is to find an acceptable tradeoff between the _content representation_ and _style representation_ of the image that leads to visually aesthetic results.
+With CNNs, the feature maps of the generated image can be compared against

 ## Install
 Clone the repo to install: